whitneylosinski/School_District_Analysis/README.md

       revised_overall_passing_percentage = overall_passing_math_reading_count / revised_student_count * 100
       ```

    2. ***Recalculating the Passing Students from Thomas High School*** - Because the data for Thomas High School changed when the altered scores were removed.
-All of the average scores for matha and reading needed to be recalculated for the 10th, 11th and 12th grades.
+All of the average scores for math and reading needed to be recalculated for the 10th, 11th and 12th grades.
 To do this, the `.loc()` and `.notnull()` functions were used to look up all of the rows in the school summary with the school name listed as Thomas High School and a math score with any value except null (NaN).
 The `.count()` function was then used to count the number of student ID's for those rows.
 This provided the total number of 10th-12th graders at Thomas High School.

       ```py
       # Step 5.
 Get the number of 10th-12th graders from Thomas High School (THS).
       THS_student_count = school_data_complete_df.loc[((school_data_complete_df["school_name"] == "Thomas High School")&(school_data_complete_df["math_score"].notnull()))].count()["Student ID"]
       ```
-      Next, the `.loc` function was used with a conditional to find the rows with the school name listed as Thomas High School and a math score >= 70.
+      Next, the `.loc()` function was used with a conditional to find the rows with the school name listed as Thomas High School and a math score >= 70.
 Again, the `.count()` function was used to count the number of student names in those rows, providing the number of students who passed math from Thomas High School.
 The same process was used to find the number of students passing reading from Thomas High School.

       ```py
       # Step 6.
 Get all the students passing math from THS